Dry Cat Food is not Good for a Nursing Momma Cat

 Opal one year later being fed a diet of raw and canned cat food...

-The photo above, the first one at the top of the article, and the photo below this paragraph are current photos at the time of this writing, 13 months since we started feeding her.
+These photos are 13 months since we started feeding her.
 Isn't she a beauty?
-Her coat is thick, and even though I cannot touch her, it is obviously soft and silky.
-Her diet makes her much less attractive to fleas.
-I know she has them and I see her scratching at them on occasion, but she has no bare spots from frantically scratching at fleas, which stray cats typically do have.
-She even looks like she gets brushed.
-She used to have a little bit of intermittent eye discharge, a creamy color.
-No more.
-I've been adding an herbal immune system formula to her food.
-I have this product for my FeLV positive cat, so I add it to her food as well to help protect her from nasties other stray community cats may have.
+Her coat is filled in and thick.
+Even though I could not touch her, it is obviously soft and silky.
+Her healthy diet makes her much less attractive to fleas and improved her skin.
+She does not scratch all the time.
+I know she has fleas and I see her scratching at on occasion, but she has no bare spots from frantically scratching at fleas, which stray cats typically have.
+She even looks like she gets brushed, but doesn't.
+She used to have a little bit of intermittent creamy-colored eye discharge.
+That cleared up too.
+I started adding an herbal immune booster formula to her food to help protect her from infections.

 UPDATE January 2017: